LobotomyTH/xash3d-fwgs_dc/README.md

 ## Installation & Running

 1. Copy engine binaries to a directory
-2. Copy Half-Life game data (valve folder) to the same directory
+2. Copy Half-Life game data (valve folder) to the build/valve directory don't overwrite when prompted.
-3. Copy `build/valve` folder to the valve directory, overwrite when prompted
-4. Build the engine and all components (make all)
+3. Build the engine and all components (make all)
-5. Run on your Dreamcast
+4. Run on your Dreamcast

 ## Hardware Requirements